Resume Tips for Travel Healthcare Professionals

 - Spell check (again).

-- Keep in mind Traveling Nurse requirements and your nursing skills checklist when displaying what you have to offer professionally.
+- Keep in mind traveling healthcare requirements and your healthcare skills checklist when displaying what you have to offer professionally.

 - Be detailed and thorough, but keep your resume to a minimum of two pages.

-- Highlight your nursing licenses, certifications, and academic achievements.
+- Highlight your licenses, certifications, and academic achievements.

-- Add an Expertise Section that lists your key nursing skills in your specialty.
-You also want to highlight how your track record, experience, and certifications specifically align with Travel Nursing requirements.
+- Add an Expertise Section that lists your key healthcare skills in your specialty.
+You also want to highlight how your track record, experience, and certifications specifically align with traveling healthcare requirements.

 - List specific contributions you have made to each employer like training programs you spearheaded or practices you help put in place.